Greensted Church: History

 Greensted Church has possibly stood for nearly 1,200 years.
 Dendrochronology estimated its construction to 845 AD; a later analysis has reset the date of the timbers to 1053 (+10/55 years).
-Archaeological evidence suggests that, before there was a permanent structure, there may well have been another church, or a holy place, on the site.
+Archaeological evidence suggests that, before there was a permanent structure, there may have been another church, or a holy place, on the site.
 Construction of the first permanent church on this site is thought to have begun shortly after Cedd began his conversion of the East Saxons around 654.
 The archaeological remnants of two simple wooden buildings were discovered under the present chancel floor, and these are thought to have been built in the late 6th or early 7th century.

 The church's dedication to St Andrew might suggest a Celtic foundation for the original sanctuary.
 The body of King Edmund the Martyr of East Anglia (who was killed in 870, possibly at Hoxne) is said to have rested there in 1013, on its way to reburial at Bury St Edmunds.
 There are many tributes to St Edmund in the church itself.

 Some of the Tolpuddle Martyrs were granted farm tenancies in the Chipping Ongar area after they returned from transportation.
 One of them, James Brine, married Elizabeth, daughter of Thomas Standfield, at Greensted church on 20 June 1839; the record of the marriage can be seen in the present register.
 The Brines moved to London, Ontario, Canada in 1844.

 The church was featured on a British postage stamp issued in 1972, part of a set of village churches.
 The oak font, designed by Hugh Casson and made by Russell Thomas, was added in 1987.